shepfishy/nap-python-browser/README.md

 # NAP Browser Unlocked - Shep

 Adds 'SEB/1.0' to the end of users default user agent.
+Big thanks to JoshAtticus for finding the useragent.

 ## Requirements